gagle/tagged-event-data/README.md

 $ npm install tagged-event-proxy
 ```

 At some point an app needs to generate events.
 With this module you can emit events with a consistent json schema to consume them easily using a flexible function signature that can adapt to your needs.
-With the ability to add metadata to the event, we ensure that the event is always fully-descriptive.
+With the ability to add metadata to the event the event is always fully-descriptive.

 A logging system may be implemented on top of this utility, like [Hapi event logs](https://hapijs.com/tutorials/logging).
 Tagged events are far more expressive, standard and useful than simple log lines.